 Some volunteers are also hanging out in Punta Cana, then bus to La Romana.
 If that's you, Horadio buses has info on the itineraries.

 Then To Bayahibe

-The two are about 20 minutes apart, so easy to travel and back forth between.
+The two are about 20 minutes apart, so it's easy to travel and back and forth.

 Thinking about a trip to the Caribbean?

 Come spend a semester volunteering in the Dominican Republic!
 Volunteers are teaching English part time, and have free time, weekends off, and vacation days to explore all the best beaches in the DR.